Skip to main content

 4. Prohibited Activities

-1. Prohibited activities within a -HOD-G or Historic Landmark include the following when conducted without an approved Certificate of Appropriateness:
+1. Prohibited activities within a -HOD-G or Historic Landmark include the items in Sec.
+5.4.1.C. when conducted without an approved Certificate of Appropriateness and the demolition by neglect (Article 11.8.
+Demolition by Neglect of Historic Landmarks and Structures Within Historic Overlay Districts) of:

 1. Any contributing building or structure;